LidiaRomero/UOC_TFM_Omics/README.md

-# UOC_TFM: Developing tools for functional analysis of variants: from variant listing to biological interpretation
+# UOC_TFM: Developing tools for functional analysis of variants: from the variant list (VCF) to biological interpretation

 To use the web application, it is necessary to download it first.
 R and RStudio must be installed.